montben/ContentModAPI/README.md

 This project provides a FastAPI-based microservice that uses machine learning to moderate text and images for toxicity, hate speech, and inappropriate content.

+**🚀 NEW: Simplified training with Google Colab!** Train your model with free GPU in ~30 minutes.
+[See Colab Guide →](COLAB_GUIDE.md)

 ## Overview

 The Muzzle platform is an AI-powered content moderation system that enables automated screening of user-generated content.
-The system allows applications to integrate content moderation capabilities through REST API endpoints that can handle text analysis, image classification, and batch processing of content.
+The system uses a **single comprehensive dataset** (Civil Comments, 300k samples) with **6 core labels** for better training results.

+**Key Features:**
+- ✅ Single, high-quality dataset (Civil Comments from Google/Jigsaw)
+- ✅ 6 comprehensive labels: toxicity, hate speech, harassment, violence, sexual, profanity
+- ✅ Google Colab notebook for easy GPU training
+- ✅ FastAPI endpoints for production use
+- ✅ Pre-trained BERT model ready to deploy

 ## Structure